Clean Energy Challenge

 Join the Action Group

 The Clean Energy Challenge Action Group is a multi-stakeholder forum of over 250 donors, private sector partners, government officials, business networks, research institutes and UN agencies, and is open to all.
-Together, we work towards realising the four key energy outcome areas through joint approaches, focusing on boosting self-reliance of displaced populations in line with the Global Compact for Refugees.
+Together, we work towards realizing the four key energy outcome areas through joint approaches, focusing on boosting self-reliance of displaced populations in line with the Global Compact for Refugees.

 Climate Action is led by UNHCR’s Special Advisor Andrew Harper.
 The CEC is co-chaired by Jaime de Bourbon de Parme, UNHCR’s Senior Advisor on Private Sector Partnerships, and Thomas Fohgrub, Team Leader of the coordination unit Global Plan of Action for Sustainable Energy in Displacement Settings (GPA).